-Hammer takes its inputs and serializes its state in form of YML and JSON files.
+Hammer takes its inputs and serializes its state in the form of YAML and JSON files.
 The designer sets a variety of settings in the form of keys in different namespaces that are designated in Hammer to control its functionality.
-These keys are contained in hammer/src/hammer-vlsi/defaults.yml.
+These keys are contained in hammer/hammer/config/defaults.yml.
 This file shows all of the keys that are a part of main Hammer and provides sensible defaults that may be overridden or are set to null if they must be provided by the designer.